mojaloop/documentation/docs/getting-started/technical-faqs.md

 Please have a look at the following addressing a similar issue.
 To summarise - it is most likely an RBAC issue.
 Have a look at the documentation to set up Tiller with RBAC. https://docs.helm.sh/using_helm/#role-based-access-control goes into detail about this.
 The issue logged: helm/helm#3839.

-## 15. Received "ImportError: librdkafka.so.1: cannot open shared object file: No such file or directory" when running `npm start' command.
+## 15. Received "ImportError: librdkafka.so.1: cannot open shared object file: No such file or directory" when running `npm start' command

 Found a solution here https://github.com/confluentinc/confluent-kafka-python/issues/65#issuecomment-269964346 GitHub